JmPotato/one-united/README.md

    }'
 ```

+You can use the `model@@provider` syntax to bypass the rules and send a request directly to a specified provider.
+For example, to request the GPT-4o mini from OpenRouter, use the following model name: `openai/gpt-4o-mini@@openrouter`.
+This will send the request directly to OpenRouter, bypassing the load balancing relay.

 For more details on how to use the API and customize your requests, please refer to the [OpenAI API documentation](https://beta.openai.com/docs/api-reference/introduction).